indrikutis/Blackjack/README.md

 2. Points are calculated automatically.
 If it is possible, the value of ACE is 11, overwise, it's 1.
 3. The player is removed from the game once they don't have enough chips to bet anything.

-Not all the rules are implemented in this version of blackjack.
+Not all the rules and possible versions are implemented in this game of blackjack.

 # Getting started